bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/feature_request.md

 An explanation of how this feature may be useful.

 ### Screenshots
-If possible, please provide one or more screenshots to depict your feature request.
+If possible, please provide one or more screenshots depicting your feature request.